zerotier/ZeroTierOne/PROTOCOL.md

 | VENDOR               | `V`  | string       | Node software vendor if not ZeroTier, Inc.                   |
 | FLAGS                | `+`  | string       | Flags (see below)                                            |

-FLAGS is a string that can contain the following boolean flags: `F` to indicate that the node is running in FIPS compliant mode, and `w` to indicate that the node is a "wimp."
-"Wimpy" nodes are things like mobile phones, and this flag can be used to exempt these devices from selection for any intensive role (such as use in VL2 to propagate multicasts).
+FLAGS is a string that can contain the following boolean flags: `F` to indicate that the node is running in FIPS compliant mode.

 System information such as OS_NAME is currently only sent to roots and not to any other node.
 This allows roots to collect a bit of very generic statistical and diagnostic telemtry about the nodes using them.